The Bromsgrove Experience

 Bromsgrove Pastoral Care

 Pastoral care deals with the overall welfare and development of a student and as such is central to the achievement of our mission statement.
 It is important that every student in the school has an adult who takes a specific interest in their development, welfare, progress and achievements.
-In our Early Years School and Primary School this is the class teacher who forms a central part of their lives on a day-to-day basis.
+On our Early Years Campus and in the Primary School this is the class teacher who forms a central part of their lives on a day-to-day basis.
 As a student enters the Secondary School their lives in the school become more disparate as they begin to be taught by subject specialists.
-At this point every student has a Personal Tutor with whom they meet for registration every morning and spend regularly scheduled time with each week.
-The Personal Tutor acts as a central focus for that student and their parents while they are in the Secondary School ensuring that communication between school, student and home is open and effective.
-Ultimately this means that every student is supported in achieving their individual potential and gets the most out of their time at the school
+At this point every student is part of a tutor group, their Form Tutor meets them daily for registration and is turn they act as a central focus for that student and their parents.
+Ultimately, this means that every student is supported in achieving their individual potential and gets the most out of their time at the school.